 Why CPR Training Complements the STOP Procedure

 The STOP procedure helps manage and assess physical injuries, but not all sports emergencies are limited to sprains or strains.
-Life-threatening situations like sudden cardiac arrest can happen, and that’s where CPR training becomes a game-changer.
+Life-threatening situations like sudden cardiac arrest can happen, and that’s when CPR becomes the immediate medical attention needed to save a life.

-Knowing CPR gives you the skills to act when an injury turns critical, like performing chest compressions or using an AED for someone who collapses on the field.
-Combining the STOP procedure with CPR training means you’re ready for anything, from minor injuries to emergencies, where every second counts.
+CPR training is a game-changer when it comes to handling emergencies.
+It gives you the confidence and skills to respond quickly when an injury turns critical, like performing chest compressions, airway management or using an AED for someone who collapses on the field.
+Head injuries, spine injuries, or cardiac arrest require fast and skilled action.
+When CPR and the STOP procedure are combined, you’re prepared to handle everything, from minor injuries to life-threatening emergencies where every second counts.
 Together, they create a well-rounded approach to safety in sports.

 Practical Tips for Coaches, Players, and Spectators